developer-onizuka/serviceMesh/README.md

 ```
 ![kiali](https://github.com/developer-onizuka/serviceMesh/blob/main/kiali.png)

 # 5-2-4.
-LoadBalance between Pod and WorkloadEntry
+LoadBalancing between Pod and WorkloadEntry
 First of all, Create deployment which runs nginx in the kubernetes cluster.
 Please note label used by selecting endpoints is defined as "app" and "nginx-vm".
 ```
 $ cat <<EOF | sudo kubectl apply -n vmnamespace -f -